Unbundling of the employment relationship

 In practice, situations arise more often when an employee does not go to the above-mentioned extremes, but nevertheless a breach of work duties occurs.
 If the situation reaches a certain intensity, the employer may terminate the employment.

-In the words of the law, this is justified in the case of a serious breach of work duties, or in the case of a consistent, less serious breach of work duties.
+In the words of the Labour Code, this is justified in the case of serious breaches of work duties, or in the case of persistent, less serious breaches of work duties.

-As regards consistent minor misconduct, in practice, depending on the circumstances, this may include repeated late arrivals to work, smoking in the workplace, violation of set rules, etc. When examining the intensity of the breach of work duties, account must be taken, inter alia, of the position held by the employee (e.g. a nuclear power plant controller should be much more careful), the degree of culpability, the amount of potential damage, etc.
+As regards consistent minor violations, in practice, depending on the circumstances, this may include, for example, repeated late arrivals of the employee at work, smoking in the workplace, violation of set rules, etc. When examining the intensity of the breach of work duties, account must be taken, inter alia, of the position held by the employee (e.g. a controller in a nuclear power plant should be much more diligent), the degree of culpability, the amount of potential damage, etc.

 Finally, the employment relationship may be terminated two months after the date on which the employer became aware of the reason for termination and not later than one year after the date on which the reason arose.